Associate Professor of Arboriculture & Urban Forestry

 Greg Dahle teaches undergraduate and graduate courses in arboriculture and urban forest management.
-Dr. Dahle’s research utilizes allometric modeling and tree biomechanics to understand how urban trees grow and survive environmental loads such as those from snow and ice storms.
+Dr. Dahle’s research utilizes tree biomechanics to understand how urban trees grow and survive environmental loads such as those from snow and ice storms.
+This research is investigating the likelihood of tree failure in residential and commercial settings as well as utility rights-of-ways.
 He has worked as an arborist managing commercial and municipal tree care accounts in the San Francisco Bay Area and served as a consulting utility arborist.
 He holds a doctorate from Rutgers University, and a Masters and Bachelors of Science from Purdue University.
 He is an International Society of Arboriculture Board-Certified Master Arborist.

 Dahle GA, RT Eckenrode, ET Smiley, D DeVallance, I Hálasková.
 2022.
 Can mechanical strain and aspect ratio be used to determine codominance in in red maple unions without included bark?
 Forests 13, 1007.
 13 pp. https://doi.org/10.3390/f13071007

 - Eckenrode RT, GA Dahle, ET Smiley, D DeVallance, I. Cynk-Dahle, M. Walker.
 2022.
 Examining strain propagation in the lateral branch attachment of white oak (Quercus alba L.) and chestnut oak (Quercus prinus L.).
 Urban Forestry & Urban Greening 73: 1-7.
 127591. https://doi.org/10.1016/j.ufug.2022.127591

 - Walker M, GA Dahle.
 2022.
 Likelihood of failure of trees along electrical utility rights-of-ways: a literature review.
 Arboriculture & Urban Forestry 48:242–257. https://doi.org/10.48044/jauf.2022.018